Who is… Le Voyageur

 This is still a target but, explains Martin, this is more to do with demand at this price level growing slower.
 “This high-end market does not increase so quickly, therefore this target will take a little longer to hit, but we remain confident it will be.”

 As with most manufacturers, Le Voyageur only builds a model when it has an order.
 Typically, this means a customer orders from a dealer and then waits between four and eight months for the model to be built and delivered.

 Brexit, says Martin, has had a very minimal impact – just a few days – on this delivery timescale.

-Currently, the marque has three UK dealers – Camper NI in Hillsborough, Northern Ireland, Signature Motorhomes in Preston, northwestern England and Pullingers in Halsted, eastern England – but plans to appoint more.
+Currently, the marque has three UK dealers – Camper NI in Hillsborough, Northern Ireland, Signature Motorhomes in Preston, northwestern England, and Pullingers in Halstead, eastern England – but plans to appoint more.

 Read reviews of Le Voyageur's motorhome range in issues of MMM magazine.
 Search the online archive of content, dating right back to January 2012, and find reviews of every single model featured in the magazine since then.
 Start by using the search bar below: